-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN THAT an annual general meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") in the capital of Profound Medical Corp. (the "Corporation") will be held at 2400 Skymark Avenue, Unit 6, Mississauga, Ontario, L4W 5K5, on Wednesday, May 15, 2024 at 10:00 a.m.
-(Toronto time) and will be broadcast via webcast and may be accessed either by conference call at 1-800-715-9871 (Toll Free) or 1-646-307-1963 (United States) Conference ID: 7535362 or online at https://edge.media-server.com/mmc/p/vnn3gm7m is for the following purposes:
+NOTICE IS HEREBY GIVEN THAT an annual and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") in the capital of Profound Medical Corp. (the "Corporation") will be held at 2400 Skymark Avenue, Unit 6, Mississauga, Ontario, L4W 5K5, on Wednesday, May 14, 2025 at 10:00 a.m.
+(Toronto time) and will be broadcast via webcast and may be accessed either by conference call at 1-800-715-9871 (Toll Free) or 1-646-307-1963 (United States) Conference ID: 3298070 or online at https://edge.media-server.com/mmc/p/mtghfpx8/ is for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the financial year ended December 31, 2023 and the accompanying report of the auditors thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to appoint the auditors of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix the auditors' remuneration; and - 4. to transact such other business as may be properly brought before the Meeting or any postponement or adjournment thereof.
+- 1. to receive the audited financial statements of the Corporation for the financial year ended December 31, 2024 and the accompanying report of the auditors thereon; - 2. to elect the directors of the Corporation for the ensuing year; - 3. to consider and, if deemed fit, approve an ordinary resolution approving all unallocated options under the Corporation's share option plan; - 4. to appoint the auditors of the Corporation for the ensuing year and to authorize the directors of the Corporation to fix the auditors' remuneration; and - 5. to transact such other business as may be properly brought before the Meeting or any postponement or adjournment thereof.